hmollen/hmollen.github.io/index.md

 \figenv{Fingers}{
 <br>
-Harlee Mollenkopf is a visual artist and junior designer based in Oakland, CA.<br>
+Harlee Mollenkopf is a visual artist and designer based in Oakland, CA.<br>

 <br>Contact<br>
 <p>